Exoldarium/notersy/README.md

 You can get the extension [here](https://chrome.google.com/webstore/detail/notersy/ffpmjnpjajlkfaidlonjegneehmccaja/related)

+## Main Features

+Add notes through the context menu

+Create categories and organize your notes however you wish

+Delete notes and/or categories when you no longer need them

+Create custom notes and format them using the in-built rich text editor

+Edit notes or change their content

+Your data will persist even if your browser is closed

+Backup/download your notes

 ## Description:

 This was my submission for CS50x final project, although it has been changed considerably since i submited it and became a much bigger application than i originally intended it to be.
 It will probably change more as i continue to add more features to it and fix bugs that i encounter.